Every bird-watching guide describes the American Crow as one of the most intelligent birds.

 Both parents feed the young, receiving help from previous years young.

 At 4 - 5 weeks of age, the fledglings will leave the nest.
-Mostly staying in the nest tree for several days while adults continue feeding them.
+Mostly they stay in the nest tree for several days while adults continue feeding them.

 Young males will return to their parents if their first attempt at mating and nesting is unsuccessful.